-TIMBER PADS - CONTOURING THE TIMBER PADS FOR CURVED SURFACES - Provided by Scott R. (Folkes 39): "I taped a sheet of 3M 'Sandblaster' 60 grit (this paper cuts amazingly fast and doesn't load up) to my curved deck and transom where the pads would be mounted.
-I then drew indicating lines on each teak timber pad then began to "Holystone" in reverse!
+MOUNTING PADS - CONTOURING THE TEAK FOR CURVED SURFACES - Provided by Scott R. (Folkes 39): "I taped a sheet of 3M 'Sandblaster' 60 grit (this paper cuts amazingly fast and doesn't load up) to my curved deck and transom where the pads would be mounted.
+I then drew indicating lines on each teak pad then began to "Holystone" in reverse!
 I would check the indicating lines to adjust the cutting evenly and to know when I was finished."